 If you want to get the maximum value out of your outdated content, you need to repurpose it.
 Just changing the publishing date or posting it again isn’t enough.
 If you want to grab your audience’s attention again, you need to get more creative with repurposing content.

-Repurposing old content takes less time than creating new content.
+Repurposing old content takes less time than creating new content and it can help you increase your conversion rates.
 And it can also help you reach a wider audience and boost sales.
-Here are a few of the best ways you can reprocess outdated content to increase conversion rate:

 This strategy is like presenting old wine in a new bottle.
 Pick any of your older blog posts and read through it.
 Take the central theme of the blog post and do some research on the topic.
 Has there been anything related to it in the news recently?
 Is there anything related to your blog post topic that is trending now?